Hohner Club Accordions model list

 Preciosa

 The incredible Preciosa!
 If the lilliput could be improved on and made smaller it would be the Preciosa (originally a Koch concept).
 Smaller even than the Lilliput and with a full 4 octave bass end!
 These have double air flaps operated by one button, but the really curious thing is the reed arrangement inside the treble end.
-With a flying reed pan which houses half the reeds from each block.
+With a weird raised reed pan which houses half the reeds from each block.
 The preciosa has a very bright and incredibly loud sound for its size. these are probably the smallest full spec accordions ever made. and they sound incredible!
 The second picture shows a Picolo next to the larger lilliput.
 The picolo is the same size as the preciosa but the bass is standard Lilliput 2 octave bass without reed sharing.
 The other difference is that it has plain casein buttons like a lilliput.

 Club Modell 4

 A three voice available in MMM or LMM (Club 4 R). these were originally the Club 3 type body then became the Modell Victoria type body but slightly deeper on the treble end.
 Available with no register (MMM), 1 register (LMM) and very rarely 2 registers.
-These have an aluminium sound board like the X and seem to always be in blue.
+The treble end is pretty much identical to the model IX with an aluminium sound board the same treble mechanism and register mechanism as the club IX but without the nice bellows lock and internal taping to the bellows.
+The bass end has the same simpler (and lighter) mechanism as the modell victoria so uses reed sharing to get the 4 octave bass with a 4 reed chord (root in two octaves , 3rd and 5th in 1 octave).
 The reedplates are Standard good quality zinc H type and are screwed in place rather than waxed. a really nice box with a sophisticated sound.
+These have leather valves so don’t suffer from the chemical reaction to the valve glue which plagues the 3BS

 Club Modell VII

 A Three voice machine of very high quality these are the compact model.
 Pictures courtesy of Mr Peter Heumos .
-Check him out on Youtube https://www.youtube.com/c/heumos1
+Check him out on Youtube https://www.youtube.com/c/heumos1 WOOT!

 Club Modell IX